OpenSourceRaidGuild/tutorial-quest/README.md

 ## Join Us! :smiling_face_with_three_hearts:

 Anoyone is welcome to participate in our Raids - no matter your experience level!
 Never contributed to an OSS project?
-You will
+No worries!
+We are all learning something or another, so come along for the ride!

 ### Intake Quests